ritave/xeventbind/README.md

 # xeventbind
-A small utillity that runs your script when X11 events are fired
+A small utillity that runs your executable/script when interesting X11 events are fired

 ## Compilation
 Requires xlib